 MSM is found naturally in a wide variety of foods, including fresh vegetables, meat, and dairy products.
 The hypothesis is that since MSM contains sulfur, which is used by the body to form connective tissue, it must be helpful for the joints.

-In a small Chinese study of 100 elderly participants randomly assigned to either an MSM group or a placebo group, the scores of joint function and joint problems associated with join degeneration (including pain, stiffness, swelling, difficulty getting out of bed, trouble going down stairs, etc.) was improved among participants in the MSM group.
+In a small Chinese study of 100 elderly participants randomly assigned to either an MSM group or a placebo group, the scores of joint function and joint problems associated with join degeneration (including pain, stiffness, swelling, difficulty getting out of bed, trouble going down stairs, etc.) were improved among participants in the MSM group.
 The MSM group also had improved quality-of-life scores.
 In another randomized, double-blind, placebo-controlled study of 100 patients prescribed either six grams of MSM or a placebo each day for 26 weeks, the MSM group presented significant decreases in all subscales of the Western Ontario and McMaster University Osteoarthritis Index visual analog scale (WOMAC).
-Early animal research shows some promise for MSM decreasing joint degeneration.

 No extensive, well-controlled, studies comparing MSM to placebo have been completed.
 The National Center for Complementary and Integrative Health (NCCAM) states that clinical trials on MSM offer “no evidence of significant reduction in pain compared to a placebo.”
 MSM can cause gastrointestinal discomfort.
 Anyone taking blood thinners should avoid MSM.